icons8/pichon-docs/docs/windows.md

 Right-clicking on a collection will open a context menu, through which you can upload your own vector images into a collection, export it, share it with others, rename and delete it.

 You can also recolor the whole collection with a color tool the same way you recolor icons in the search results.

-## Other features

-**Adding assets to editors**

-To download an icon, sign in, choose its size and format and either save it with a right-click or drag-drop it to wherever you want, for example, Lunacy:

-**Adding your own icons to a collection**

-You can upload your own icons to Pichon by dragging them onto an active collection area from the Explorer.

-**Changing the size of the icon and format**

-All icons will be downloaded in the format and size currently selected in the top-right dropdown menu.

-**Recoloring icons**

-Recoloring is done by clicking on the color wheel in the top-right corner of Pichon.

-### License

-You may use our graphic assets without payment for personal or commercial purposes if you include a link to Icons8 in your work.